IRNAS/GoodEnoughCNC-PlasmaCutter/README.md

 ## Prototype Specifications
 Every machine can be tailored to size.
-The good enough CNC Plasma cutter is a parametric bootstrap machine.
+The GoodEnoughCNC Hybrid is a parametric bootstrap machine.
 Dimensions depend on the length of the profiles (Parameter L) and profile sizes.
 The specification below applies for L=1200mm profiles.

 ### Frame Metric